bctran16/cs411-g14/README.md

 # cs411-g14

-This is my project for CS411.
+This is our project for CS411.